Jayhawks dominate previously unbeaten No. 2 Iowa State, 84-63

 The Cyclones got five players to double figures, but Tamin Lipsey, Joshua Jefferson and Milan Momcilovic went a combined 11-for-38.
 ISU played better in the second half, but the damage was done after it shot 24.2% with 10 turnovers before the break.

 Despite his recent slump, forward Bryson Tiller came out aggressive early and made a short-range jumper and spinning layup for the first two field goals of the game.
-Joshua Jefferson countered with a tough bucket inside, but he also committed a pair of turnovers, and the Jayhawks jumped ahead 8-2 on two dunks by Bidunga.
+Jefferson countered with a tough bucket inside, but he also committed a pair of turnovers, and the Jayhawks jumped ahead 8-2 on two dunks by Bidunga.

 The Cyclones turned it over four additional times by the 14-minute mark.
 Jefferson made their second field goal, a 3-pointer, at 13:39 to make it 11-6.

 After consecutive buckets by Peterson, White connected from the corner to make it 29-14 with eight minutes left in the half.
-Bidunga threw in a hook shot inside to stretch the run to 9-0 and prompt a second ISU timeout.
+Bidunga threw in a hook shot inside to extend the run to 9-0 and prompt a second ISU timeout.

 The ball kept bouncing KU’s way — and away from Cyclone players as they tried desperately to run anything resembling an offensive set.
 Jackson got a friendly roll on a 3-pointer from the left corner off a spinning pass from Jamari McDowell that made it 39-16 in KU’s favor.